nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 📦 Feature | 2025-06-03 | Updated API clients and database upload

+- Modified the API clients for both Barcelona and Madrid in the auq_data_engine module
+- Changes were made to improve the efficiency of data retrieval and handling
+- Also updated the upload_to_supabase.py file to enhance the upload process to our Supabase database
+- Updated the database schema in schema.sql to accommodate the new data structure

+This commit aims to improve the overall data retrieval and upload process, making it more efficient and robust.
+These changes should significantly enhance the performance of our data engine.

 ## 📄 Docs | 2025-06-02 | Update README and CHANGELOG

 - Updated CHANGELOG.md to reflect recent changes